skeswa/denim/README.md

 #### Operators

-Denim features the "usual suspects" for a C-family language:
+- `and`, `or`\
+  Denim steals these logical comparison operators from [Python](https://docs.python.org/3/library/operator.html).
+Why?
+Well, truth be told, it is mostly to reduce the ambiguity of `||` (see: Rust closure syntax).
+  But also, I think it sorta reads nicely since keywords are highlighted to be pretty eyecatching usually.

-- `&&`, `||`, `==`, and `!=`\
+- `==`, `!=`\
-  Logical comparison operators work the way that you think they do.
-One thing to note is that the equality comparison operators do not perform qualitative comparison.
+  The strict equality and inequality operators work just the way that you think they do: they check if primitives are equal, or if non-primitives point to the same address in memory.
-  Instead they do a dumb equality check, like Java, for instance.
+- `===`, `!==`\
+  These two operators are congruence and incongruence operators in Denim.
+They are meant to check if two values are qualitatively equal or not.
+We use the `Eq` trait to implement these operators.
 - `+`, `-`, `*`, `/`, and `%`\
   Arithmetic operators can only be applied to numbers of the same kind.
 - `**`, the exponentiation operator, is stolen from